Any pursuit carries its share of pitfalls, and earning

 - Ahrefs for keyword research, analyzing backlinks, and site audits

-- Clearscope to see all related keywords worth including in your posts, word count, and content formats
+- Clearscope for spotting related keywords, word count, and content formats

 4. Joining an Affiliate Program without an Audience

-It takes an audience to drive sales, and the amount of success you have relies on the number of people visiting your website.
+It takes an audience to drive sales, and your success relies on the number of people visiting your website.